ml-explore/mlx-examples/llms/CONTRIBUTING.md

 # Contributing to MLX LM

-Below are some tips on porting LLMs available on Hugging Face to MLX.
+Below are some tips to port LLMs available on Hugging Face to MLX.

-Before starting, checkout the [general contribution guidelines](https://github.com/ml-explore/mlx-examples/blob/main/CONTRIBUTING.md).
+Before starting checkout the [general contribution guidelines](https://github.com/ml-explore/mlx-examples/blob/main/CONTRIBUTING.md).

 Next, from this directory, do an editable install: